Skip to main content

 Across the medspas we audit, the same gaps show up over and over:

-Vendors aren’t covered by Business Associate Agreements (BAAs).
-If your booking platform, marketing automation tool, or AI consult assistant touches PHI without a signed BAA, the liability is on you.
+• Vendors aren't covered by Business Associate Agreements (BAAs).
+If your booking platform, marketing tool, or AI consult assistant touches PHI without a signed BAA, the liability is on you.

-No documented risk analysis.
-This is the single most common citation in OCR enforcement actions, and it’s already required under the existing Security Rule.
+• No documented risk analysis.
+This is the single most common citation in OCR enforcement actions, and it's already required under the existing rule.

-Before you buy a single tool, get an honest picture of where PHI lives, who touches it, and where it’s exposed.
-A proper analysis covers administrative, physical, and technical safeguards — and produces a documented remediation plan you can show OCR if they ever knock.
+Before you buy a single tool, get an honest picture of where PHI lives, who touches it, and where it's exposed.
+A proper risk analysis covers administrative, physical, and technical safeguards, and produces a documented remediation plan you can show OCR if they ever knock.

-EHR, email, scheduling, cloud storage, EMR/PM integrations, remote access.
-Authenticator apps or hardware keys are the standard — SMS codes are no longer considered strong enough for healthcare.
+EHR, email, scheduling, cloud storage, EMR/PM integrations, and remote access.
+Authenticator apps or hardware keys are the standard; SMS codes are no longer considered strong enough for healthcare.

 Full-disk encryption on every laptop and tablet.
 TLS for email and web.
 Encrypted, immutable backups stored off-network so ransomware can't reach them.
 Under the proposed rule, "we meant to" won't cut it.

-Get every vendor under a signed BAA — and verify
+5. Get every vendor under a signed BAA, and verify

 Your EHR, booking platform, payment processor, cloud storage, marketing tool, AI scribe, IT provider, and managed-security partner all need a current Business Associate Agreement on file.
 Then audit annually that the BAA still reflects reality.

-1. Do you have a documented HIPAA risk analysis updated in the last 12 months?
+Have you completed a HIPAA or security risk assessment in the last 12 months?

-Healthcare professional using a laptop with stethoscope — medspa EHR and PHI security
+Healthcare professional using a laptop, representing medspa EHR and PHI security

-For most single-location medspas with 5–25 staff, a HIPAA-aligned IT stack typically includes:
+For most single-location medspas with 5 to 25 staff, a HIPAA-aligned IT stack typically includes:

 • A managed EHR or practice-management platform with audit logging and a current BAA.

-• Microsoft 365 Business Premium (or equivalent) configured with conditional access, MFA, encryption, and DLP.
+• Microsoft 365 Business Premium (or equivalent) with conditional access, MFA, encryption, and DLP.

 • Cloud backup with immutability so ransomware can't encrypt your only copy.